BernhardSilva/BernhardSilva/README.md

 - 🤔 I’m looking for help with any kind of new ideas for developing interesting projects.
 - 💬 Ask me about if you want to hire me, or if you want info about React or Node.
 - 📫 How to reach me: bernhardsilva.com
-- 🏆 2022 goals: Master NextJS + Typescript.
+- 🏆 2023 goals: Master IA query engineering.
 - ⚡ Fun fact: Last night I was coding in my dreams 😪👩‍💻.

 **Languages and Tools 💻**